Our experienced and dedicated medical staff provide exceptional, one of a kind treatment for the mind and body.

 Dr. Humiston is a board-certified family physician with extensive education in effective alternative medicine.
 He received his medical degree from the Medical College of Wisconsin in 1995, then entered naval service where he completed his residency at Naval Hospital Camp Pendleton, California.
 He began work at the William Hitt Center under the mentorship of Dr. William Hitt and then joined the Center for Health and Wellbeing staff in San Diego in 2010.
 He has lectured nationally on addiction treatment and Candida overgrowth, and has served as a consultant training other physicians on the effective treatment of addictions with intravenous amino acids.
 Information on NeuroRecover(TM), a new approach to drug and alcohol dependence and addiction, can be found at www.NeuroRecover.com.

 Laurie received both her B.S.W. and M.S.W. from the University of New Hampshire.
 She has experience providing direct clinical work with both individuals and families through her own private practice and her work at previous drug and alcohol treatment centers.
-A believer in the efficacy of the twelve-step program of recovery, Laurie utilizes this alongside other methods such as behavioral management techniques and trauma-focused cognitive behavioral therapy.
+Laurie utilizes this alongside other methods such as behavioral management techniques and trauma-focused cognitive behavioral therapy.
 In Laurie’s own words, she says, “I approach my clinical role from a relationship and strengths-based perspective- heart and person centered, meeting an individual where they are at.
-I utilize evidenced-based modalities, mindfulness, relaxation and psychoeducation.”
+I utilize evidence-based modalities, mindfulness, relaxation, and psychoeducation.”
 Among Laurie’s many strengths as a therapist include her ability to provide stabilization of clients with trauma and substance abuse disorder so that they may find inner peace and hope in recovery.

 Board Member, Owner